F1ATB/Remote-SDR/README.md

 Remote-SDR remotely controls a SDR receiver and a SDR transmitter from a web browser.
 Pre-configured for the QO-100 Es'Hail 2 satellite transponder.
 Can be used for any NBFM or SSB Radio from 1MHz up to 6 GHz.
 It can works in full duplex with Adalm-Pluto SDR, HackRF One or RTL-SDR.
 Signal processing is done using gnuradio-companion and javascript.
 It runs on 1 or 2 Orange Pi One Plus micro processors under Armbian operating system to drive the SDRs.
 It runs also now on an Orange Pi Zero 2 with Debian operating system from orangepi.org.

-Latest release V2.2 implements the capability to set to 0 or 1 any GPIO according the frequency of the transmitter or receiver.
+Release V2.2 implements the capability to set to 0 or 1 any GPIO according the frequency of the transmitter or receiver.
 You can pass from release v2.0, v2.1  to v2.2 by replacing all the files in /var/www/html.
 Take care of  configurationRX.js and configurationTX.js if you already customize them.

+Release v2.3 improves the beacons tracking of QO-100.
+As upper and lower beacons now are transmitting CW with an important frequency shift and no more PSK, the tracking algorithm has been updated.

 More on https://f1atb.fr